swat1998/my_potfolio/README.txt

-Done with the help of HTML 5 and image clicked by my friend.
+Done with the help of HTML 5 and image clicked by my friend :-)

 Credits: